efmerlano/efmerlano.github.io/_pages/about.md

 <br>

 Hi there!
-I am an applied microeconomist currently based at <a href="https://www.qmul.ac.uk/" target="_blank">Queen Mary University of London (QMUL)</a>.
+I am an applied microeconomist currently based at the <a href="https://www.surrey.ac.uk/" target="_blank">University of Surrey</a>.

 My research interests involve a combination of applied microeconomics, econometrics, and social data science.
 My recent experience focuses on causal inference methods (multidimensional regression-discontinuity design) and discrete choice models when decision-makers have incorrect beliefs or face a limited set of alternatives.
 I also have research experience in labor economics, education and health economics in both developed and developing economies.